canh25xp/GraduationThesis/OUTLINES.md

 ### 5.3.2 Solution

-To address this challenge, we developed a **responsive and accessible user interface** using **Bootstrap**.
+To address this challenge, I developed a **responsive and accessible user interface** using **Bootstrap**.
 The interface was designed to conform to **Web Content Accessibility Guidelines (WCAG) 2.1**, ensuring that it is usable by individuals with disabilities.
 The interface includes features such as **highlighted corrections** and **simple explanations** for each correction, making it easier for users to understand and learn from their mistakes.

 The interface was also designed to be **lightweight**, with a data transfer overhead of only **2.5 KB per run**, ensuring that it can be used on slow internet connections.
 This was achieved by minimizing the use of heavy JavaScript libraries and optimizing the front-end code.